c0dejump/dld/README.md

 # wud
 Files discovery script in wp-upload

-Script to check existing files (not jpg, png etc..) in a "wp-upoad
+Script to check existing files (not jpg, png etc..) in a "wp-content/uploads/"

 ## Usage